 Two other FDA-approved drugs for COVID-19 are baricitinib and tocilizumab, immunomodulators traditionally used to treat diseases such as rheumatoid arthritis.
 For COVID-19, they’re approved for use in certain hospitalized patients, such as those needing ventilation, and are thought to help by tamping down overactive immune responses that can be harmful later in the disease progression.

 Other therapies include monoclonal antibodies that target SARS-CoV-2, which the FDA has authorized for patients with mild to moderate disease who are at high risk for developing severe COVID-19.
 These drugs are synthetic antibodies that are designed to prevent the virus from entering cells, although some may not be effective against all variants of the coronavirus.
 As of Nov.
 30, 2022, no antibodies are FDA-authorized because none are expected to work against the particular viral strains circulating.

-Also, a randomized controlled trial in the U.K. found that the steroid dexamethasone provided a mortality benefit in hospitalized COVID-19 patients who were ventilated or receiving supplemental oxygen.
+Another key drug in the arsenal is the steroid dexamethasone, which was found in a large randomized controlled trial in the U.K. to provide a mortality benefit in hospitalized COVID-19 patients who were ventilated or receiving supplemental oxygen.
 The finding was announced in June 2020.
-The drug did not help patients who weren’t receiving respiratory support, and may have harmed them.
+Dexamethasone, however, did not help patients who weren’t receiving respiratory support, and may have harmed them.